 —By Jackie McGeehan, Alan Raflo, and Julia Sherry; cartoon by George Wills.

 [This article updates a previous version published in the August 2004 issue of Virginia Water Central, the newsletter of the Virginia Water Resources Research Center (available online at http://www.vwrrc.vt.edu/water-central-news/).
 That article was written as part of a Virginia Tech English Department internship by Ms. McGeehan in summer 2004.
 The authors thank Julie Jordan, formerly of the Virginia Tech Biological Systems Engineering Department, and Michele Monti, formerly of the Virginia Department of Health, for reviewing the original article.
 Thanks to Charles Hagedorn of the Virginia Tech Crop and Soil Environmental Sciences Department for his assistance with the updated version.
 The Virginia Water Resources Research Center takes responsibility for any errors that may remain.
-All Web sites mentioned were functional as of January 29, 2014.]
+All Web sites mentioned were functional as of January 29, 2014, and were re-checked November 16, 2017.

 “Bacterial contamination clears at Fairview Beach,” Fredericksburg Free Lance-Star, September 20, 2006.